 Package C state Description Dependencies PKG CO Processor active state. - At least one IA core in CO.
-Processor Graphic in RCO (Graphics active state) or RC6 (Graphics Core power down state).
+Processor Graphic in RC0 (Graphics active state) or RC6 (Graphics Core power down state).
 PKG C2 Cannot be requested explicitly by the Software.
 All processor IA cores in C6 or deeper.
 All processor IA cores in C6 or deeper + Processor Graphic cores in RC6, memory path may be open.
 Processor Graphic cores in RC6.
 The processor will enter Package C2 when: Transitioning from Package C0 to deep Package C state or from deep Package C state to Package C0. • All IA cores requested C6 or deeper + Processor Graphic cores in RC6 but there are constraints (LTR, programmed timer events in the near future and so forth) prevent entry to any state deeper than C2 state. • All IA cores requested C6 or deeper + Processor Graphic cores in RC6 but a device memory access request is received.
 Upon completion of all outstanding memory requests, the processor transitions back into a deeper package C-state.
 PKG C3 Cannot be requested explicitly by the Software.
 All processor IA cores in C6 or All cores in C6 or deeper + Processor Graphics in RC6, LLC may be flushed deeper. and turned off, memory in self refresh, memory clock stopped.
-The processor will enter Package C3 when: Processor Graphics in RC6. memory in self refresh, memory clock stopped.
-All IA cores in C6 or deeper + Processor Graphic cores in RC6.
+The processor will enter Package C3 when: Processor Graphics in RC6. memory in self refresh, memory All IA cores in C6 or deeper + Processor Graphic cores in RC6. clock stopped.
+Att A cores in Co or deeper + Processor draphic cores in RCo.
 The platform components/devices allows proper LTR for entering Package C3.
 LLC may be flushed and turned off.
 PKG C6 Package C3 + BCLK is off + IMVP9.1 VRs voltage reduction/PSx state is Package C3. possible.
-BCLK is off.
-The processor will enter Package C6 when: IMVP9.1 VRs voltage reduction/PSx state is possible. • All IA cores in C6 or deeper + Processor Graphic cores in RC6. reduction/Pox state is possible. • The platform components/devices allow proper LTR for entering Package C6.
+The processor will enter Package C6 when: BCLK is off.
+IMVP9.1 VRs voltage reduction/PSx state is possible.
+All IA cores in C6 or deeper + Processor Graphic cores in RC6.
+The platform components (devises allow proper LTP for entering reduction/Fox state is possible. • The platform components/devices allow proper LTR for entering Package C6.

 Package C state Description Dependencies PKG C8 Of all IA cores requested C8 + LLC should be flushed at once, voltage will be removed from the LLC.
 The processor will enter Package C8 when: • All IA cores in C8 or deeper + Processor Graphic cores in RC6. • The platform components/devices allow proper LTR for entering Package C8.
 Package C6 If all IA cores requested C8, LLC is flushed in a single step, voltage will be removed from the LLC. РКG С10 Package C8 + display in PSR or powered, all VRs at PS4 + crystal clock off.
 The processor will enter Package C10 when: All IA cores in C10 + Processor Graphic cores in RC6.
 The platform components/devices allow proper LTR for entering Package C10.
 Package C8.
 All IA cores in C8 or deeper.
-Display in PSR or powered off 1 .
+Display in PSR or powered off .
 All VRs at PS4.
 Crystal clock off.
 Note: Display In PSR is only on single embedded panel configuration and panel support PSR feature.